 The plan is funded by your employer's contributions and the trust's investment returns.
 The amount of these contributions is determined by your employer's collective bargaining agreement with Local 701 or by the special agreement your employer has with the Trustees.
-You do not make contributions to the plan.
+You are not permitted to make employee contributions to the plan.